 A beginner’s guide to wireless mice

-Wireless mice have evolved in a lot of ways and have caught up with wired counterparts.
-This means going cordless these days no longer entail compromising precision or restriction in reliability and responsiveness.
+The best wireless mice have evolved in a lot of ways and have caught up with wired counterparts.
+This means going cordless these days no longer entails compromising precision or restriction in reliability and responsiveness.
 And while all mice are simple, not all of them are created equal.
-That’s why it’s important to choose a mouse that will deliver the most comfort and flexibility depending on your needs, especially that’s it’s one of the most hands-on aspects of a computer.
+That’s why it’s important to choose a mouse that will deliver the most comfort and flexibility depending on your needs, especially since it’s one of the most hands-on aspects of a computer.

-Every mouse has a different type of sensor inside.
+Every mouse has a certain type of sensor inside.
 Optical types use LED lights and are ideal for fabric mouse pads and other non-glossy materials.
-Laser options, on the other hand, are more sensitive and cause more variation in tracking.
-On the good note, they work best on just about any type of surface.
+Laser options, on the other hand, are more sensitive and cause more variation in tracking, but they work on just about any type of surface.
 Most mouse models utilize their own tech to ensure easy tracking on various surfaces such as metal, glass, and cloth.

 For most users, a standard mouse — consisting of left and right buttons plus a scroll wheel — will do the trick.
 Most operating systems assign primary functions to the left button, such as clicking on-screen items and selecting objects, while secondary actions including opening menus are all designated to the right button.
 The scroll wheel usually sits in between the buttons, allowing users to easily navigate through websites and documents by scrolling up and down.

-Mice made for more complex or specific functions have additional buttons built into them.
+Mice made for more complex or specific functions, such as gaming, have additional buttons built into them.
 These extra top and side buttons are designed for quick access to various special actions.
 In most cases, a multi-button mouse has a software that allows the customization and remapping of the buttons.
 This brings in a wide range of individualized functionality that promotes maximizing productivity and ease of usage.

 Do wireless mice need to be charged?